davidguttman/authentic-server/README.md

 ### Authentic(opts) ###

-This is the main entry poin.
+This is the main entry point.
 Accepts an options object and returns a handler function.

 ```js
 var auth = Authentic({